leadsblue-datasets/leadsblue-datasets/summaries/business-email-database-summary.md

 - role
 - organization type

+The term business email database is often used interchangeably with B2B email list depending on context and dataset structure.

 The concept focuses on structured data organization rather than marketing claims.

 This summary is part of the LeadsBlue global B2B dataset index.